SixArm/sixarm_ruby_secure_token/README.md

 ## Details

-This generates a 32-character token of all lowercase letters, using Ruby's securerandom methods.
+This generates a 32-character token of lowercase letters.

+This uses Ruby's SecureRandom methods for strong security.

 SecureToken is a string, so you can do any string methods on it.

-You can change how tokens are randomly created, however you want.
+You can change how tokens are randomly created by using cusomtization.

+## Customization

+To customize the choices:

+    SecureToken.choices = ['a','b','c']
+    SecureToken.new
+    #=> "acbbaccbabcabcabbcabcabcdbbcabcb"

+To customize the length:

+    SecureToken.length = 8
+    SecureToken.new
+    #=> "kavzwbnx"

+The default length is 32.

+The default choices are the lowercase English letters 'a' to 'z', but omitting the letters 'i', 'l', 'o', 'q'.
+We omit these because our user testing shows these characters are often misunderstood by users.

+## Enumeration

+To use an enumeration #next method:

+    s = SecureToken.new
+    s.next  #=> 'bacbaacb'

 ## Changes